elliottslaughter/integrity-checker/README.md

 # Backup Integrity Checker [![Build Status](https://travis-ci.org/elliottslaughter/integrity-checker.svg?branch=master)](https://travis-ci.org/elliottslaughter/integrity-checker)

-This tool is an integrity checker for backups and continuously synced filesystems:
+This tool is an integrity checker for backups and filesystems:

   * Given a directory, the tools constructs a database of metadata (hashes, sizes, timestamps, etc.) of the contents.
 The database